gel1has3/NeonatalSeizureDetection_ShortEEG_Windows/NeontalSeizureDetectionModeling/CustomTransformer/README_PIPELINE.md

-Neonatal EEG Classification with Transformer Variants: Training, Evaluation, and Preprocessing Pipeline

 Sure!
-Here's a **clear description of each function and component** used across the files we generated, grouped by file:
+Here's a **Neonatal EEG Classification with Transformer Variants: Training, Evaluation, and Preprocessing Pipeline** used across the files we generated, grouped by file:

 ---